Skip to content

 }

-1. Generate a new token in the Developer Dashboard
+1. Generate a new key in the Developer Dashboard

 2. Update your secret management system

-3. Deploy the new token to your application
+3. Deploy the new key to your application

 Recommended rotation schedule: